Riot Platforms Inc. (RIOT) Shares Decline Despite Market Challenges - News Heater

 RIOT’s Market Performance

-RIOT’s stock has seen a -4.06% decrease for the week, with a -33.36% drop in the past month and a 3.21% gain in the past quarter.
-The volatility ratio for the week is 7.48%, and the volatility levels for the past 30 days are at 7.78% for Riot Platforms Inc. The simple moving average for the past 20 days is -8.66% for RIOT’s stock, with a 13.22% simple moving average for the past 200 days.
+RIOT’s stock has seen a -8.15% decrease for the week, with a -32.40% drop in the past month and a -1.84% fall in the past quarter.
+The volatility ratio for the week is 7.00%, and the volatility levels for the past 30 days are at 7.59% for Riot Platforms Inc. The simple moving average for the last 20 days is -13.47% for RIOT stock, with a simple moving average of 5.08% for the last 200 days.

 Analysts’ Opinion of RIOT